pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Create basic idea of four cameras looking at the same scene~~
 - ~~Point cameras at different locations~~
 - ~~Give cameras different ignores~~
+- ~~Do we need dividers between the cameras so it's more obvious?~~
+- ~~Add an enemy tank (does it need an AI?
+Yes.)~~
-- Give cameras different background colors?
+- ~~__NO THIS IS OVERKILL__ Give cameras different background colors?
 Tints?
-Other perceptual differences?
+Other perceptual differences?~~
-- Add an enemy tank (does it need an AI?)
-- Consider what the tiles need to look like to recreate the basic murder scene (or rather at least one of them)
+- ~~__IT'S FUNNIER IF IT'S THE ICONIC COMBAT LEVEL__ Consider what the tiles need to look like to recreate the basic murder scene (or rather at least one of them)~~

-- Do we need dividers between the cameras so it's more obvious?
+- Enemy tank AI... (oh boy - could just wander around aimlessly and shoot if you're around which would be relatively close to the Woodcutter's story - clumsy fighting)

 # Taxi Driver (Mirror)